George Allison House

 The George F. Allison House is a historic house located at 418 West Duval Street in Live Oak, Florida, United States.
-It is locally significant as the home of George F. Allison, who was a pioneering Live Oak businessman during the city's formative commercial years as well as being a fine example of Colonial Revival architecture in the area.
+It was the home of George F. Allison, a Live Oak businessman during the city's early commercial years, and is an example of Colonial Revival architecture in the area.

 Description and history

-Although the actual construction date and builder of the house are not known, the house is shown on a 1903 Sanborn Insurance map.
-The large, two-story, Colonial Revival style house was given its present appearance when it was remodeled in 1927 after 40% of the rear was damaged by a fire on New Years Day.
-Since then, however, very little about the house or the surrounding lot has change.
+The construction date and builder of the house are not known; the house is shown on a 1903 Sanborn Insurance map.
+The large, two-story, Colonial Revival style house was remodeled in 1927 after 40% of the rear was damaged by a fire on New Years Day.
 On April 20, 1995, it was added to the U.S. National Register of Historic Places.